Last Updated on

 If you plan to get around by bike, you’ll want to add some shorts or rompers to the mix for sure.
 I don’t pack heels, because I’m a klutz-and-a-half.
 Also, the roads are not well paved or lit.
 Instead bring flip flops and strappy sandals.
 Add a pair of sneakers or hiking sandals if you plan to bicycle or explore ruins.
 Many beach hotels have sand pathways as soon as you step onto their grounds — which means BARE FEET.
 (Ahhhhhh!)

 Tulum Packing List

-- Mosquito repellent – I am not kidding about this.
-They will eat you alive.
+- Mosquito repellent – no joke, they will eat you alive.
 Take a spray with DEET and wipes for on-the-go

-- Headlamp for biking – there isn’t much light on the beach roads, so it will help with getting around after dark
+- Headlamp for biking – there isn’t much light on the beach roads, so it will help if you plan to bike after dark

 - Battery pack – if your hotel has limited hours of electricity